 * * *

-Before continuing with the story, let me say a word about the different approaches, to the extent that I understand it.
-Rabbi Soloveitchik belonged to a highly regarded dynasty of Lithuanian Jewish scholars.
-Their form of Judaism was based upon deep learning, the performance of the commandments, and purifying your middot, your moral attributes.
+Before continuing with the story, let me say a word about the two different approaches, to the extent that I understand them.
+Rabbi Soloveitchik belonged to a highly regarded dynasty of Lithuanian Jewish scholars, whose Judaism was based upon deep learning, the performance of the commandments, and purifying your middot, your moral attributes.
 Rabbi Kook, while also great in learning and orthodox in his observance of the commandments (he was the first Ashkenazi Chief Rabbi of Israel), was also a mystic, and served as a Chassidic Rebbe (spiritual teacher) for a number of communities throughout Europe before World War 2.

 * * *